mesonbuild/meson/docs/markdown/Project-templates.md

 ```

 This would create the build definitions for a helloworld type
 project.
 The result can be compiled as usual.
-For example compiling it
+For example it
-with Ninja could be done like this:
+could be done like this:

 ```
 $ meson setup builddir